EdM44/hydraulics/README.md

 # Description

-The *hydraulics* R package solves basic pipe hydraulics for both pressure and gravity flow conditions, and open-channel hydraculis for trapezoidal channels, including triangular and rectangular.
+The *hydraulics* R package solves basic pipe hydraulics for both pressure and gravity flow conditions, and open-channel hydraulics for trapezoidal channels, including triangular and rectangular.
 Pressure pipe solutions include functions to 1) describe properties of water, 2) solve the Darcy-Weisbach equation for friction loss through pipes, and